 Specialities and InterestsCollege of EngineeringGraduate SchoolExploratory Area STEM

 Assistant Director of Employer Engagement

-Smita Garg works with a resourceful, talented and hard-working team in engaging with internal and external stakeholders to prepare NDSU students for maximum employability.
-She understands the value of building relationships and is passionate about creating opportunities and connections to fulfill the Center’s ‘career everywhere’ vision, locally and globally.
+Smita Garg works with a resourceful, talented and creative team in engaging with internal and external stakeholders to prepare NDSU students for maximum employability.
+She understands the value of building relationships and is passionate about creating opportunities and connections to fulfill the Center’s Mission and Purpose locally and globally.